VanilaMao/node-x/README.md

    1. Install prequisition software Docker, if Docker is installed, skip this step
    2. go to the root folder which containing the Docker-compose-dev.yml file
-   3. run docker-compose with command: docker-compose -f docker-compose-dev.yml up --build --force-recreate if no logging is needed, use command: docker-compose -f docker-compose-dev.yml up --build --force-recreate -d
+   3. run docker-compose with command: docker-compose -f docker-compose-dev.yml up --build --force-recreate ,if no logging is needed, use command: docker-compose -f docker-compose-dev.yml up --build --force-recreate -d

  ## Url for Apps
    A. Node Js Server: localhost:5000